-- Conduct research on the history of community library story hour program
+- Conduct research on the history of community library story hour programs.

-- Use earlylit.net/read-storyhour-share to review ways to build in an activity related to chosen book
+- Explore Read Storytime Share to review ways to build in an activity related to chosen book.

-- Videotape the story hour reading and activity
+- Make a video of the story hour reading and activity.

 - Record weekly reflections and write final reflection paper.

 Student is assessed based on portfolio of work including the weekly reflection journal, a research binder, and a project presentation of the story hour video.
-To earn English credit, the student presents his/her project to his/her English teacher &/or English college interns, English Dept Director, ELO coordinator, and guidance counselor to determine the quality of the project and presentation, and whether student has fulfilled the requirements and earned 2 English/Elective credits.
+To earn English credit, the student presents their project to their English teacher and/or student teachers, English department director, ELO coordinator, and guidance counselor to determine the quality of the project and presentation, and whether student has fulfilled the requirements and earned two English/Elective credits.

 This ELO was submitted by Nancy Travers, Winnacunnet High School